survivejs/webpack-book/manuscript/04_what_is_webpack.md

 Webpack's configuration model can feel a bit opaque at times as the configuration file can appear monolithic and itt can be difficult to understand what webpack is doing unless you know the ideas behind it.
 It's the reason why the book exists as once you know the concepts and what each part of the configuration is doing, webpack makes more sense and you can get more out of it.

+T> Often webpack's property definitions are flexible and it's the best to look at either the documentation or TypeScript definitions to see what's allowed.
+For example, `entry` can be a function and an asynchronous one even.
+Sometimes there are multiple ways to achieve the same and this applies especially to loaders.

 W> Webpack's plugins are registered from top to bottom but loaders follow the opposite rule.
 That means if you add a loader definition after the existing ones and it matches the same `test`, it will be evaluated first.
 See the _Loader Definitions_ chapter to understand the different possibilities better.

 ## Asset hashing